Wattle and daub

-Wattle and daub is a composite building method used for making walls and buildings, in which a woven lattice of wooden strips called wattle is daubed with a sticky material usually made of some combination of wet soil, clay, sand, animal dung and straw.
+Wattle and daub is a composite building method in which a woven lattice of wooden strips called "wattle" is "daubed" with a sticky material usually made of some combination of wet soil, clay, sand, and straw.
 Wattle and daub has been used for at least 6,000 years and is still an important construction method in many parts of the world.
 Many historic buildings include wattle and daub construction.

 History

-The wattle and daub technique was used already in the Neolithic period.
+The wattle and daub technique has been used since the Neolithic period.
 It was common for houses of Linear pottery and Rössen cultures of middle Europe, but is also found in Western Asia (Çatalhöyük, Shillourokambos) as well as in North America (Mississippian culture) and South America (Brazil).
 In Africa it is common in the architecture of traditional houses such as those of the Ashanti people.
 Its usage dates back at least 6,000 years.
 There are suggestions that construction techniques such as lath and plaster and even cob may have evolved from wattle and daub.
 Fragments from prehistoric wattle and daub buildings have been found in Africa, Europe, Mesoamerica and North America.

-Evidence for wattle and daub (or "wattle and reed") fire pits, storage bins, and buildings shows up in Egyptian archaeological sites such as Merimda and El Omari, dating back to the 5th millennium BCE, predating the use of mud brick and continuing to be the preferred building material until about the start of the First Dynasty.
+Evidence for wattle and daub (or "wattle and reed") fire pits, storage bins, and buildings shows up in Egyptian archaeological sites such as Merimda and El Omari, dating back to the 5th millennium BCE, predating the use of mud brick and continuing to be the preferred building material until about the start of the First Dynasty (3100BCE).
 It continued to flourish well into the New Kingdom and beyond.
 Vitruvius refers to it as being employed in Rome.
 A review of English architecture especially reveals that the sophistication of this craft is dependent on the various styles of timber frame housing.